Nextiva / Blog / Customer Experience

 You will measure these customer service metrics retroactively to show how many customers left or stuck around during a given period.
 High churn can be a CX red flag indicating dissatisfaction, and sustained high churn can negatively impact your brand reputation, making it harder to stay competitive.

-To calculate churn: Divide the number of customers you lost in a given period by the number of customers you had at the beginning.
+To calculate customer churn rate: Divide the number of customers you lost in a given period by the number of customers you had at the beginning.
 Then, multiply by 100.

 To calculate retention: Subtract the number of customers you gained in a given period from the number of customers you had at the end.
 Then, divide that by the number of customers you had at the beginning of the period.
 Multiply that number by 100 to get your CRR.